Penang Food Guide – 40 Street Food To Try in 2023

 Most basic curry mee share similar main ingredients: a mix of yellow egg noodles and bee hoon (vermicelli), boiled, peeled prawns, cockles, cuttlefish, tofu balls, and pork blood cubes in curry gravy.

-The accompanying curry chili is a critical factor in adding spiciness and an addictive kick with every sip of curry sauce.
+The accompanying curry chili is critical in adding spiciness and an addictive kick with every sip of curry sauce.

 Penang White Curry Mee variation uses milk and coconut milk mix for a lighter, slightly sweeter flavor.